 Hercules and the Captive Tropes:

-- Always Save the Girl: When warned of approaching soldiers, a beached Hylus seems content to let well enough alone — until he hears the added detail that they have a Distressed Damsel with them.
+- Always Save the Girl: When warned of approaching soldiers, a beached Hylus seems content to let well enough alone — until he hears the added detail that they have a Damsel in Distress with them.

 - Ambition Is Evil: Herc calls Antinea's desire to Take Over the World "a mad dream!"